webcomponents/webcomponentsjs/src/ShadyCSS/README.md

 #### Custom properties and `@apply`

  Dynamic changes are not automatically applied.
-If elements change such that they conditionally match selectors they did not previously, `ShadyStyling.updateStyles()` must be called.
+If elements change such that they conditionally match selectors they did not previously, `ShadyCSS.updateStyles()` must be called.

  For a given element's shadowRoot, only 1 value is allowed